Whaley House (San Diego, California): History

 After the death of baby Thomas and the loss by fire of their store, Thomas and Anna moved to San Francisco.
 In January 1859, Whaley turned his affairs in Old Town over to Frank Ames, a Wells Fargo agent.
 In the summer of 1868, Thomas invested some of his new capital of stock in merchandise and headed back to San Diego.
 Thomas fixed up the old Whaley House, and Anna and the rest of the family arrived back home to San Diego on December 12, 1868.

 On January 5, 1882, Violet Eloise Whaley and Anna Amelia Whaley were both married in Old San Diego.
 Violet married George T. Bertolacci and Anna Amelia wed her first cousin, John T. Whaley, son of Henry Hurst Whaley inside the family home.
 Unfortunately for Violet, just shortly after the nuptials her new husband revealed to her in a letter his sordid past.
+Bertolacci was a con artist, who only married Violet in the hopes of inheriting some of the Whaley family fortunes.
 Bertolacci vowed to prove his worthiness but Mr. and Mrs. Whaley would try to sever all contact.
 Suffering from melancholy, Violet committed suicide by shooting herself in the chest with Thomas's 32-calibre on August 19, 1885.
 She was then 22 years of age.
 Her suicide note reads thus:

 The suicide note is a passage from 'Bridge of Sighs', a poem by Thomas Hood.
 This particular poem is also offered up by Edgar Allan Poe, as an example of painting with words; he spoke of it and it was referenced in his published works during his lectures.